addania/coding/src/pages/TypeScript.md

 "noEmitOnError": true,
 ```

 > There is another one `noEmitOnError` which makes sure no `.js` file is produced if there was a compilation error.
+It is enought that in one file there is an error and no `js` files will be generated.

 ```
 "noEmitOnError": true,
 ```

 ### Strict

+> This enables all strict type-checking options

 > We can set strict to true, which will be equivalent to enabling all the rest of strict options to true: